hpc2n/intro-linux/docs/pipesfilters.md

     - Learn to sort and filter the output
     - Learn about variables and environment variables

-## Redirection
+## Redirection (I/O)

-Usually, standard input comes from the keyboard etc. and the standard output goes to the screen.
+I/O redirection: Usually, standard input comes from the keyboard etc. and the standard output goes to the screen.
 There is also standard error.
 All of these can be redirected with Linux commands.

 - **>** redirects the output of some command
     - **Example**, output of "ls" to a file: <code>ls > test.dat</code>